kulkarniachyut/React-Startup-Alt/README.md

 ## To start the server :
   * Start Gulp : On one terminal do
     * ``gulp``
-  * Start Server : One another terminal do
+  * Start Server : On another terminal do
     * ``nodemon``

 ## To Check if server is started, in your browser :